1. Do I really need a criminal defense lawyer if I’m charged with a misdemeanor?

 8. Should I talk to the police if I believe I’m under investigation?

 No. Anything you say can be used against you.
-You have the right to remain silent and request an attorney before answering questions.
+You have the right to remain silent and to request an attorney before answering questions.

 9. Can I be released from jail without paying bail?